gorbit99/codewindow.nvim/README.md

-CodewindowError -- the color of the error dots CodewindowAddition -- the color of the addition git sign CodewindowDeletion -- the color of the deletion git sign
+CodewindowError -- the color of the error dots CodewindowAddition -- the color of the addition git sign CodewindowDeletion -- the color of the deletion git sign CodewindowUnderline -- the color of the underlines on the minimap

 -- Example
 vim.api.nvim_set_hl(0, 'CodewindowBorder', {fg = '#ffff00'})